ISISComputingGroup/ibex_developers_manual/TDK-Lambda-Genesys.md

 The connection on the back of the device is an RJ45.
 However, the device does not communicate through ethernet as this would imply but instead requires a serial adapter to convert it into a 9 pin D type connector that we can then plug the MOXA into.
 We can make our own adapter using the push-pin adapters (currently in the chalk pits) using the following configuration:
 ![TDK wiring](images/tdk_wiring.jpg)

+Note that there is a spare 25 way connector in the office (if you use it please replace it!).
+I couldn't get it working with a 9 way.

 # Macros

 As well as the typical communication macros such as `BAUD`. `BITS`, `PARITY` etc, there are a number of specialist macros for each power supply in this IOC: